 Flashback, Feb.
 2:

-San Francisco leads 20-17; less than three minutes remain in the fourth quarter; the Chiefs face third-and-goal on the 49ers’ 5-yard line; Kansas City QB Patrick Mahomes flips a short pass to RB Damien Williams; Williams dashes for a corner of the end zone; CB Richard Sherman shoulder-pops him. (click through to YouTube version.)
+San Francisco leads 20-17; less than three minutes remain in the fourth quarter; the Chiefs face third-and-goal on the 49ers’ 5-yard line; Kansas City QB Patrick Mahomes flips a short pass to RB Damien Williams; Williams dashes for a corner of the end zone; CB Richard Sherman shoulder-pops him.
+Start the video below, then click through to the YouTube version.

 As Williams’ front right foot grazes the sideline, he waves the ball at the goal line and pylon.
 Momentum carries Williams out of bounds.
 He never touches the end zone.

 Down judge Kent Payne, refereeing his third Super Bowl, was on the goal line, two steps from the pylon.
 Moments after all this high-speed commotion unfolded in front of him, without hesitation he raised both hands overhead, ruling a touchdown.

 But because so many unusual things happened so fast, how did he know?
 Is it possible he wasn’t sure, but feeling the glare of a global spotlight, he figured he needed to make a call — any call — and do it quickly so he appeared decisive?
 Could he have been counting on instant replay to bail him out if he guessed wrong?

 Can’t blame him.
 On close-call plays, that’s a smart officiating strategy.
 NFL refs seem to have adopted an unwritten policy of making a best-guess ruling on chaotic plays and turning to replay cameras to sort it out.
 Only on this occasion, with no camera squared up with the goal line, replay clarified nothing.